openhab/openhab-docs/configuration/multimedia.md

 ### Actions

+You can set and get the volume in DSL rules by using these functions:

 - `setMasterVolume(float volume)` : Sets the volume of the host machine (volume in range 0-1)
 - `setMasterVolume(PercentType percent)` : Sets the volume of the host machine
 - `increaseMasterVolume(float percent)` : Increases the volume by the given percent
 - `decreaseMasterVolume(float percent)` : Decreases the volume by the given percent
 - `float getMasterVolume()` : Returns the current volume as a float between 0 and 1

+Please refer to the documentation of the [Automation add-ons](/addons/#automation) on how to use these actions from the respective language, e.g. JavaScript or JRuby.

 ## Audio Capture